 Worthington is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Worthington are slightly better educated than the national average of 21.84% for all cities and towns, with 22.53% of adults in Worthington having a bachelor's degree or advanced degree.
+The education level of Worthington citizens is a little higher than the average for US cities and towns: 22.53% of adults in Worthington have at least a bachelor's degree.

 The per capita income in Worthington in 2022 was $38,351, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,404 for a family of four.
 However, Worthington contains both very wealthy and poor people as well.